Deep-tomography: iterative velocity model building with deep learning: Results

-We named this new training set as Set 2 and used this new data-set to train the U-Nets and evaluate the effect of these simple modifications over Marmousi's predictions.
+Then, we used Set 2 to train the U-Nets and evaluate the effect of these simple modifications over Marmousi's predictions.
 Fig.~\ref{fig:model_marmousi}(c) shows the predicted model with the new training set.
 It is possible to observe that the predicted model represents better the True model when compared with the past result (Fig.~\ref{fig:model_marmousi}(c)), which can be confirmed by analysing its velocity profiles (Fig.~\ref{fig:log_marmousi}(b)).
 Furthermore, from a smooth and non-structured model, we can see that the Deep-Tomography flow recovered the significant layers of the true model.
-The most challenging prediction points are in the central faulted region of the model, confirmed by the velocity profiles, where the predictions between the horizontal position of 4km and 7km present the worst accuracy.
+The most challenging prediction points are in the central faulted region of the model, confirmed by the velocity profiles, where the predictions between the horizontal position of 5km and 7km present the worst accuracy.
+Another practice adopted in the flow for the Marmousi model was to zero the model updates inside the water layer, and to clip anomalous values restricting velocity values between 1500m/s and 4700m/s.

+In order to compare the results obtained with Set1 and Set2, we measured the mean absolute error, and the structural similarity index(SSIM) \cite[]{SSIM} between the predicted model and the true Marmousi model.
+The mean absolute error for Set 1 is equal $235m/s$ and for Set 2 is equal to $185m/s$.
+SSMI for Set 1 is equal to $0.59$ and for Set 2 is equal to $0.68$.
+The similarity index is defined inside the range from 0, as the worst score, to 1, as the best score.
+Thus, both metrics confirm that using Set 2 we obtained a better final prediction.

-One possible evaluation of a velocity model quality is to migrate the shots with this model and see how are the structures' positions and continuity.
-For example, in Figure \ref{fig:mig_marmousi} we show the migration with the predicted model from the Deep-Tomography and migration with the true model.
+Figure \ref{fig:cig_marmousi} shows the evolution of the common image gathers(CIG) migrated with the velocity models obtained during the flow implemented with Set 2.
+Since we are analysing the subsurface offset, the reflections are expected to focus around zero offset when improving the velocity model.
+Fig.~\ref{fig:cig_marmousi}(a) shows the CIG generate with the input model, Fig.~\ref{fig:cig_marmousi}(b) with the model after the first iteration, Fig.~\ref{fig:cig_marmousi}(c) with the model after the second iteration and, Fig.~\ref{fig:cig_marmousi}(d) with the final model.
+It is possible to observe that, in general, focalisation increases progressively with the iterations.
+In Fig.~\ref{fig:cig_marmousi}(e) we show the CIG migrated with the real model for reference.
+Another possible evaluation of a velocity model quality is to migrate the shots with this model and see how are the structures' positions and continuity.
+For example, in Figure \ref{fig:mig_marmousi} we show the migration with the predicted model from the Deep-Tomography and the true model.
 As expected, we observe the best results outside the central faulted region.
 However, the predicted model imaged satisfactory the shallow structures in the central portion of the model and the significant structures in the deep portions.